-It is seen that standalone strategies are not be able to improve the regional vulnerabilities to P scarcity substantially.
-It is with the implementation of all three strategies simultaneously that the region is able to score greater than 60 to be in secured range. .
+None of the strategies by itself could markedly lower the vulnerability to P scarcity whereas any two strategies, when implemented in combination, could lower the vulnerability of Sonipat to take it from highly vulnerable to moderately vulnerable—and all the three strategies if implemented together will lead to a PVI greater than 60, taking the district to the secure category.

 5. Conclusion

-The study for the first time provided a methodological approach to assess soil nutrient vulnerability using bottom-up approach supplemented with substance flow analysis.
-Importance of bottom-up approach is evident from comparing the top-down study conducted by Nanda et al. (2019), which shows that strategies identified through top-down approach can at best improve vulnerability PVI score for India from 36.62 to 49.35 as against the PVI score improving from 38.73 to 61.17 using bottom-up approach.
-Hence, the study validates that policy planning using top-down approaches should be complimented with bottom-up strategies.
-With implementation of suggested measures, the chosen study region achieves P security.
-However, only significant indicators (21 nos.) are considered in the current study, whereas there is a potential to leapfrog the region’s P security if actions targets all 35 identified indicators.
+Importance of the bottom-up approach – the present study was the first to use it to assess the vulnerability of a region to scarcity of a soil nutrient – is evident when the top-down study conducted by Nanda et al. (2019) is compared with the present study: whereas the strategies identified by the former can at best raise the PVI for India from 36.62 to 49.35, the corresponding figures for the latter are 38.73 to 61.17.
+The present study thus supports the contention that policy planning should use both the approaches.
+If the measures suggested by the study are implemented, the chosen study region, namely Sonipat, an agrarian district in Haryana, India, will no longer be vulnerable to P scarcity.
+What is more, the region will be not only less vulnerable but also secure from such scarcity if all the 35 indicators identified in the present study are considered instead of only the 21 significant indicators considered in the present study.

-Undertaken in a developing country with poor data availability and reliability, the study has limitations in terms of data consistencies, however, it does provide quantitative approaches to evaluate impact of various schemes.
+Undertaken in a developing country constrained by sparse and unreliable data, the study had its limitations; however, it does demonstrate a systematic and quantitative approach to evaluating the impact of various schemes launched by the state for the benefit of farmers.

-Participation of stakeholders from government departments and vulnerable groups revealed different perspectives to resource management issues.
-For example, low income, poor credit access, poor soil fertility and lack of transparency in government schemes emerged as key concerns by the farmers.
-Local and national government, however, did not perceive local governance, as a challenge.
-It is found that scientific and technical inputs for improvement in terms of policy briefs (National Academy of Agricultural Sciences, 2014) and research publications (Rao et al., 2015) are not being implemented by agencies in the region reflecting a significant gap in addressing resource management issues .
-The assessment of P flows further highlighted that the region is net P importer, which is primarily attributed to excess use of fertilizer than requirements (upto 85%).
-The study demonstrates that building supply of P resources (recycling and recovery) as well as reducing the regional P demand (crop diversification) improves the PVI score to medium vulnerability range.
+Participation of stakeholders from government departments as well as from vulnerable groups (mainly farmers) revealed the differences in their perspectives of resource management.
+For example, for farmers, the key concerns were low income, inadequate access to credit, less fertile soils, and lack of transparency in government schemes whereas state officials, perhaps predictably, did not perceive local governance as a challenge.
+More specifically, the many recommendations related to good farming practices found in policy briefs (National Academy of Agricultural Sciences, 2014) and research publications (Rao et al., 2015) are being ignored by the relevant agencies in the region—a serious lapse in resource management.
+The assessment of P flows showed the region to be a net P importer, primarily because of excessive use of fertilizers well beyond the recommended doses: judicious application can lower this consumption by 85%.
+Augmenting P resources through recycling and recovery and lowering the demand by raising less P-intensive crops are the measures that can take the region from being highly vulnerable to moderately vulnerable to P scarcity.